-Proteq monitors customer loyalty (NPS) and customer satisfaction.
-NPS measures the willingness to recommend a brand to friends and family, providing a broad perspective on how customers value the overall relationship with the brand.
-Customer Satisfaction helps us to understand how the service is perceived by our customers, identifying drivers for short term improvement in key customer service processes.
+We take customer loyalty and customer satisfaction very seriously.
+Therefore, we continuously monitor our performance in these areas.
+Our customer loyalty measure (Net Promoter Score) helps us understand the customers' willingness to recommend a brand to friends and family, providing a broad perspective on how customers value the overall relationship with the brand.
+Our Customer Satisfaction measure (Delighted Customer Score) helps us to understand how our service is perceived by our customers, identifying drivers for short term improvement in key customer service processes.